-Since the implementation of AB109 in October 2011, KernBHRS has continued to experience an increase in the service needs for individuals with criminal justice involvement.
-The impact has been noted across the continuum of care, including within the substance use disorder (SUD) and mental health (MH) in-custody, outpatient, crisis, and inpatient settings.
+Since the implementation of AB109 in October 2011, Kern Behavioral Health and Recovery Services (KernBHRS) experienced an increase in the service needs for individuals with criminal justice involvement.
+In the year 2020-2021, there was a decrease due to the COVID-19 pandemic and the State of Emergency lock down.
+Individuals were staying indoors and not leaving their residents.
+The impact has been noted across the continuum of care; including within the substance use disorder (SUD) and mental health (MH) in-custody, outpatient, crisis, and inpatient settings.
 Through AB109 Public Safety Realignment funding, the goal of KernBHRS is to address mental health and substance use disorders of AB109 designated individuals as well as their families.
 Making treatment in these two areas a priority will aid in reducing recidivism in hospitalization, incarceration, and days of homelessness for the population served.
 The department's treatment strategies target life skills development, anger management, psychological trauma, and errors in reasoning or criminal thinking.
 Services utilize evidence-based and/or best practice strategies focusing on mental illness and substance use.
-From July 1, 2020 to June 30, 2021 KernBHRS served a total of 3,182 individuals with an AB109 category assignment.
-Of those, 526 individuals were treated in both MH and SUD service systems.
-Since March 2020, many services have been conducted through telehealth due to the COVID-19 pandemic.
-In person services continued during this time for individuals in crisis and/or hard to reach.
-Client care has been utmost importance adhering to State and County COVID-19 directives.
-The graph below reflects the number of AB109 assigned individuals who were provided mental health and/or substance use disorder services by the department since 2011.
+From July 1, 2021 to June 30, 2022 (April, May & June 2022 data are prorated), KernBHRS served a total of 3,158 individuals with an AB109 category assignment.
+Of those, 373 individuals were treated in both MH and SUD service systems.
+Since March 2020, many clinical services have been conducted through telehealth due to the COVID-19 pandemic.
+In person services continued during the pandemic for individuals in crisis and/or hard to reach.
+Over the past year, KernBHRS has fully transitioned back to in person services.
+Client care has been of utmost importance adhering to State and County COVID-19 directives.
+The graph (Table 1) below reflects the number of AB109-assigned individuals who were provided mental health and/or substance use disorder services by the department since 2011.